dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 - Analyzes the code to identify processes/applications suitable for refactoring, retirement, or rebuilding.
 - Provides a readiness percentage for migrating to the cloud based on the analysis.

 ## Castsoftware Cast Imaging
-[Cast Imaging](https://www.castsoftware.com/imaging) application creates visualization of architecture with several different levels of detailsation from services level up to code/classes level.
-It defines the flows of data from high level (application level) up to the database.
-When changes occur, it provides the impact of changes for example, the list of components affected by breaking of components communication.
-It creates the inventories of
+[Cast Imaging](https://www.castsoftware.com/imaging) is an application that creates visualizations of architecture, offering several levels of detailed views ranging from services level up to code/classes level.
-- databases;
+It defines data flows from the high-level application perspective down to the database level.
-- libraries/frameworks;
+When changes occur, it provides the impact analysis, such as a list of components affected by the breaking of component communication.
-- languages.
+Additionally, it creates inventories of databases, libraries/frameworks, and languages.

 ### Main features
-- It performs reverse engineering of code, databases, and dependencies of applications;
+- Performs reverse engineering of code, databases, and application dependencies.
-- It performs the creation of holistic architecture views and blueprints;
+- Generates holistic architecture views and blueprints.
-- Its architecture view has interactive mode;
+- Interactive mode for exploring architecture views.
-- It has a tagging feature to group components by criteria.
-Once tagging is finished, the user can search the components and filter them.
+- Tagging feature to group components based on criteria, enabling easy component search and filtering after tagging is completed.

 ## NDepend
 [NDepend] is application to analyze C# code to check against best practices and to check the code based on rules created by developers and architects.